Anastasios084/CrazyManipulator/README.md

 Which returns the last 10 draws.

-With a bit reverse engineer you can get the latest draw with this:
+With a bit of reverse engineer you can get the latest draw with this:

 **https://api.casinoscores.com/svc-evolution-game-events/api/crazytime/latest?tableId=CrazyTime0000001**